Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Core Mechanisms

-Both self-administered and therapist-led EMDR rely on the same fundamental mechanisms:
+Both self-guided exercises and therapist-led EMDR use the same fundamental mechanism:

 - Bilateral stimulation: Both use alternating left-right stimulation (visual, auditory, or tactile) to facilitate processing.